BTBurke/hexdocs-zeal/README.md

 This script is written in [Elvish](https://elv.sh/), a shell and scripting language based on functional programming and typed values.
 To run it, you will need:

-* jq: to create the Zeal search index for modules, types, constructors, and functions
+* *jq*: to create the Zeal search index for modules, types, constructors, and functions
-* elvish: to run the script
+* *elvish*: to run the script

 It will likely only work on unix-derived systems: Linux and MacOS